NoelioPerez09/Recovery-MCMC/README.md

 5. After this, you can either run ```jupyter lab``` to use Jupyter's IDE or use any IDE of your liking.
 I personally used [Visual Studio Code](https://code.visualstudio.com/), but any IDE that can run Python and Jupyter Notebook files should work.

+# Description of Files & Directories

+* ```beds``` Contains the two large scale and eight small scale chains bed realizations.
+* ```data``` directory contains Antarctica outline image used in poster and the SGS Bed data.
+* ```figures``` directory contains all figures used in the poster plus a png and pdf version of the poster.
+* ```trial``` directory contains results of large and small scale chains, along with parameters used and data weights in the large scale chains.
+Note that ```trial_1``` and ```trial_2``` are the large scale chains and the ```trial_11```, ```trial_12```, ... , ```trial_24``` are the small scale chains 1-4 (second number) for the 1st or 2nd large scale chain (first number).
+* ```1.
+Data Loading.ipyn``` Generates the ```Recovery.csv``` with all the data needed for SGS and the MCMC algorithm.
+Takes approximately 1-2 hours to run.
+* ```2.
+SGS.ipynb``` Generates the ```sgs.txt``` file with the topography data of SGS.
+Takes approximately 1-2 hours to run.
+* ```3.
+Large Scale Chain.ipynb``` Generates the large scale chain topography.
+Takes approximately 6-8 hours to run.
+* ```4.
+Small Scale Chain.ipynb``` Generates the small scale chain topography.
+Takes approximately 2-4 hours to run.
+* ```5.
+Visualization.ipynb``` Contains the code to generate all plots used in the poster.
+* ```requirements.txt``` Contains a list of all python libraries (package dependencies) and their version used the workflow

-# Tutorial
+# Tutorial & Reproducibility
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Jupyter notebooks (```.ipynb``` files) are order 1-5 to show the order to run to replicate results.
+Simply follow the instructions of each notebook and change the directories appropriately depending on your local environment.
+The previous execution times are according to my own specs are specific times could vary significally depending on your computer specs.
+My computer specs:
+CPU: AMD Ryzen 7 9800X3D, 8 Cores, 16 Threads, 5.2 GHz
+RAM: 64 GB DDR5 6000 MT/s CL30
+SSD: Samsung 990 EVO Plus
+OS: Ubuntu 24.04.3 LTS

 ## Poster
 ![Full Poster](./figures/poster.png)

 ## Acknowledgments
+Original MCMC method creator: [Niya Shao](https://github.com/NiyaShao/geostatisticalMCMC) and MCMC paper [3].

 ## Sources
-[1] MacKie, E., Field, M., Wang, L., Schoedl, N., & Hibbs, M. (2022).
+1. MacKie, E., Field, M., Wang, L., Schoedl, N., & Hibbs, M. (2022).
 GStatSim.
 Sequential Gaussian Simulation. https://gatorglaciology.github.io/gstatsimbook/4_Sequential_Gaussian_Simulation.html
-[2] Dow, C. F., Werder, M. A., Babonis, G., Nowicki, S., Walker, R. T., Csatho, B., & Morlighem, M. (2018).
+2. Dow, C. F., Werder, M. A., Babonis, G., Nowicki, S., Walker, R. T., Csatho, B., & Morlighem, M. (2018).
 Dynamics of active subglacial lakes in recovery ice stream.
 Journal of Geophysical Research Earth Surface, 123(4), 837–850. https://doi.org/10.1002/2017jf004409
-[3] Shao, N., MacKie, E., Field, M., & McCormack, F. (2025).
+3. Shao, N., MacKie, E., Field, M., & McCormack, F. (2025).
 A Markov chain Monte Carlo approach for geostatistically simulating mass-conserving subglacial topography.
 Journal of Glaciology. https://doi.org/10.31223/x5sb2r
-[4] Morlighem et al., (2025).
+4. Morlighem et al., (2025).
 MEASURES BedMachine Antarctica, Version 3. https://nsidc.org/data/nsidc-0756/versions/3
-[5] Pritchard et al., (2025).
+5. Pritchard et al., (2025).
 Bedmap3 updated ice bed, surface and thickness gridded datasets for Antarctica.
 Scientific Data, 12(1), 414. https://doi.org/10.1038/s41597-025-04672-y